-Dentofacial orthopedics – the guidance of facial growth and development, which occurs largely during childhood – is an important part of what we do here at Vancouver Orthodontics.
+Dentofacial orthopedics – the guidance of facial growth and development, which occurs largely during childhood – is an important part of what we do here at myORTHODONTIST Vancouver.

 All orthodontists begin their studies in dental school.
 Upon completion of dental school, many graduates begin to practice as dentists immediately.
 Some, however, opt to pursue a dental specialty, which requires additional training and schooling over a two- to three-year residency program.